strapi/documentation/docusaurus/docs/dev-docs/cli.md

 **Alias**: `dev`

-Start a Strapi application with autoReload enabled.
+Start a Strapi application with auto-reloading enabled.

 Strapi modifies/creates files at runtime and needs to restart when new files are created.
 To achieve this, `strapi develop` adds a file watcher and restarts the application when necessary.